 Treat your cat for life – not just for Christmas

 Everyone likes a little treat every now and then - and especially now that Christmas is coming.
-But although it's tempting to give your cat scraps from the table, many popular yuletide treats can actually be dangerous for her health.
+Although it's tempting to give your cat scraps from the table, many popular yuletide treats can actually be dangerous.
 Whilst just one leftover slice of turkey may not seem excessive, for a cat this could actually be equivalent to a human eating seven slices!

 Treat or not to treat?